Duluth Depot: St. Louis County Historical Society

-Duluth Art Institute

-The Duluth Art Institute exhibits work in its own George Morrison Gallery, John Steffl Gallery and Corridor Gallery located in the St. Louis County Depot, as well as the Depot's Great Hall & Performing Arts Wing.
+SLCHS exhibits housed in The Depot include Veterans Memorial Hall.

 Minnesota Ballet

-The Minnesota Ballet’s mission is to inspire appreciation of the art of dance through performance and education.
-The ballet has 3 rehearsal spaces in The Depot along with occasional events and performances in the building.
+The ballet has three rehearsal spaces in The Depot; it mounts occasional events and performances in the building.

 The Depot Foundation

 The Depot Foundation is dedicated to preserving The Depot as a vibrant and welcoming forum for the arts, culture and history through managing and growing a permanent endowment.

+DSSO

+The Duluth Superior Symphony Orchestra evokes a mix between the beautiful consistency of classically trained musicians with an accessible experience for new and returning guests.

 Proposed rail service

-Renovations to the depot are in planning to serve the Northern Lights Express Higher-speed rail service from Minneapolis to Duluth.
-This 155 mi project will roughly follow the route of Amtrak's former North Star and is expected to include stops in Coon Rapids, Isanti, Cambridge, and Hinckley in Minnesota and in Superior, Wisconsin.
+In 2011, renovations to the depot were planned to serve the Northern Lights Express Higher-speed rail service from Minneapolis to Duluth.
+This 155 mi project is proposed to roughly follow the route of Amtrak's former North Star and is expected to include stops in Coon Rapids, Isanti, Cambridge, and Hinckley in Minnesota and in Superior.